Dewb/monome-rack/README.md

 ### How do I use this?

-The master branch is now on Rack 1.0.
-Currently you must set Rack to *single-threaded mode* to use the virtual grid modules.
+The `master` branch is now compatible with Rack 1.0.
+For Rack 0.6.2, check the `v0.6` branch.

-For now, this is a *source-only plugin*, no official binary package is provided.
-You must either build VCVRack from source or download the Rack SDK.

-If you're adventurous we now have experimental CI builds on the [Releases page](../../releases).
+We now have experimental CI builds on the [Releases page](../../releases).
+These builds are built against the prerelease Rack SDK version `1.dev.439b3f6`.

 This plugin has been built and tested on the following platforms, though [bugs and issues](/../../issues) still exist.
-* Mac OS X 10.13 (with Rack 1.0)
+* Mac OS X 10.13
-* Windows 10 (with Msys2) (with Rack 0.6, 1.0 TBD)
+* Windows 10
-* Ubuntu 16.04 (with Rack 0.6, 1.0 TBD)
+* Ubuntu 16.04

 #### To build with the Rack SDK: